-Students in the ACSJ are expected to regularly read their @utsnyc emails.
+Students are expected to regularly read their @utsnyc emails.
 Each semester, the Registrar sends detailed information about the course registration process including self-registration instructions.
 Questions should be directed to the program advisor or registrar@utsnyc.edu as appropriate.

 ASSESSMENT AND EVALUATION